If you're still waiting to buy physical silver to start a stash, you're now playing financial Russian Roulette... with four rounds in the cylinder.

 3) Supply vs. Demand

-In the Old Days when the price dropped, you could simply go in and get what do you wanted, because people stopped buying and there was plenty around, in part due to global silver production running a surplus each year.
+In the Old Days when the price dropped, you could simply go in and get what you wanted, because people stopped buying and there was plenty around, in part due to global silver production running a surplus each year.

 Yields at the relatively few primary silver miners have been dropping for over a decade, but the decline in total ounces produced just started showing up in the annual figures during the last few years.